Tannerwill756/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- .forEach goes through every item in the array without stopping and doesn't return a new array, .map calls a specific funtion and creates a new array with the results specified.

 2. What is the difference between a function and a method?

+- a function is an object and a method is a function that is within an object.

 3. What is closure?

+- It gives the ability to pull information to the child from the parent but not the other way around.

 4. Describe the four rules of the 'this' keyword.

+- Applies to the window by default if no other rules apply.
+- When the function is invoked, whatever is to the left of the '.' is what 'this' is reffering too.
+- Only applies to objects taht have methods.
+- It usually says what its binded too, called implicit binding.

 5. Why do we need super() in an extended class?

+-It is needed for calling the constructor of the parent class.

 ## Project Set up